+Welcome to our review of the new Sensatori Rhodes review.
 We’ve just got back from two weeks in Greece at the TUI Sensatori Rhodes resort.
-We had a wonderful time, and I wanted to share a review.
+We had a wonderful time, and I wanted to share a bit about our thoughts.

 The resort is a new hotel that opened last summer.
 It bills itself as an all-inclusive luxury “experience”.